 The leaves grow out of a thick, fleshy trunk that serves as a reservoir in times of drought.
 The trunk is also where the unique looking reproductive structures arise.
 Male plants and female plants each produce their own cones.
 After the female cones are fertilized, they ripen and break open to reveal a number of tightly packed, bright red seeds.

 Native to Mexico, cardboard plant is hardy in USDA hardiness zones 9-11, which means it is best suited for central and south Florida.
+Growing in full sun or shade, cardboard plant tolerates a variety of well-drained soils.

 For more information on the cardboard plant, contact your county Extension office.